RIDWANE-EL-FILALI/Cpp_Modules/day00/Readme.md

 ## Contributing
 If you'd like to contribute to this project, feel free to submit pull requests or open issues with suggestions, improvements, or additional examples.
 Your contributions are highly appreciated!

-## License
-This project is open-source and available under the [MIT License](LICENSE).
-You are free to use and modify the content as per the license terms.